SSpeights/PowerShellGuide/discovery-in-powershell.md

 ## OPP - Other People's Powershell

 You won't need it right away but an important resource will be the Powershell Gallery.
-This is where curated PowerShell Modules and scripts get stored so others in the PS-Community can use them.
+This is where curated PowerShell modules and scripts get stored so others in the PS-Community can use them.
 Currently, there are over 2,500 modules and scripts in the Gallery.
 Hopefully, it can speed you up by exposing code that performs a function that you must have.
 I mention this first, but in the this section, this will be addressed last, because we have to learn a little about PowerShell before we go and access other people's code.

 ## Make sure help is up to date